 Common Nursing Jobs in the Current Industry

-When looking at how the nursing profession has progressed since its inception when nurses were largely Catholic nuns to the bustling industry it is today, it’s important to understand that the reason for this occurring is due primarily to the added specialties that current and prospective nurses could choose to focus in.
-As nursing is generally all about the care of a person, a nurses duties can cover a large variety of different practices.
-Some of the most common of these include pediatrics, neonatal, disabilities, women’s health communities, family and orthopedic nursing, among others.
-This allows for a huge amount of diversity within the field of nursing that never use to be present before the last 50 or so years.
+When looking at how the nursing profession has progressed since its inception when nurses were largely Catholic nuns to the bustling industry it is today, it’s important to understand that the reason for this occurring is due primarily to the added specialties that are current and prospective nurses could choose to focus in.
+As nursing is generally all about the care of a person, a nurse’s duties can cover a large variety of different practices.
+Some of the most common of these include pediatrics, neonatal, disabilities, women’s health communities, family, and orthopedic nursing, among others.
+This allows for a huge amount of diversity within the field of nursing that has never use to be present before the last 50 or so years.

 Education Required of a Nurse Today

-While in the late 1800’s and 1900’s, those looking to become nurses would simply go to school and achieve a certification in nursing, it’s now possible to attend nursing school and choose any number of degrees to graduate with.
+While in the late 1800’s and 1900’s, those looking to become nurses would simply go to school and achieve certification in nursing, it’s now possible to attend nursing school and choose any number of degrees to graduate with.
 Here’s a small look at what those are.
 For instance, in the U.S., you can choose to receive a diploma in nursing, which merely requires 3 years of study and a certain amount of hours of hospital-based work.
-This type of degree is the oldest such nursing degree and has been present since the late 1800’s.
+This type of degree is the oldest such nursing degree and has been present since the late 1800s.

 While the role of nurses in the world has expanded dramatically within the last 2 centuries, it’s clear that nursing will continue to grow into an even more important aspect of the health care industry within the years to come.